martinristovski/l-books/README.md

 _(Note that some of these commands may be different on your end depending on how Ruby is installed on your computer.)_

+### Environment variables

+This app requires several environment variables to be defined in order for it to properly run.
+If you are running this app locally, you may define them in `config/ local_env.yml`.

+**To the TAs**: We should have submitted working values for these environment variables in the file we submitted on CourseWorks.
+Please contact us if they do not work for some reason.

 ## All implemented features